 White Sugar: White sugar helps the cookies spread so that they aren't too thick or dense.

-Rolled Oats: Use old fashion rolled oats, not instant, in this recipe.
+Rolled Oats: Use old fashioned oats, not instant, in this recipe.

 - Used rolled oats, not instant.